 Most independent schools in England and Wales provide pension benefits for their teaching staff through the Teachers’ Pension Scheme (TPS) – a Government-backed, unfunded defined benefit pension scheme that provides benefits for in excess of 700,000 teaching staff throughout England and Wales.
 In Scotland, pension benefits are provided through a similar teachers’ pension scheme.
 The contributions the schools are required to pay are set by the Government and reviewed regularly.

-TPS is an excellent way to provide defined benefit pension benefits in a low risk and relatively low cost manner, but costs have increased dramatically and schools that participate in the TPS are subject to whatever changes future governments choose to make.
+TPS (and the Scottish equivalent) is an excellent way to provide defined benefit pension benefits in a low risk and relatively low cost manner, but costs have increased dramatically and schools that participate in the TPS are subject to whatever changes future Governments choose to make

-Our independent expertise in both the TPS and alternative pension schemes puts us in an ideal position to support schools with these matters, whether it be modelling in relation to the options available, advice on suitable structures and providers if an alternative pension provision will be needed and wider support in relation to connected benefits such as group life cover and income protection.
-We can also work with a school on support staff pensions, to help with an overall review of pension arrangements.
+Our independent expertise in both the TPS and alternative pension schemes puts us in an ideal position to support schools with these matters, whether it be modelling in relation to the options available, advice on suitable structures and providers if an alternative pension provision will be needed and wider support in relation to connected benefits such as group life cover and income protection

 We have excellent knowledge of the education sector and are not tied to any pension arrangements so can help ensure your school decides on the most appropriate pension arrangement for your teaching staff.